Staff & Board

 [email protected]

 Joanna has an interest in social-justice journalism that stems back to the first time she read Upton Sinclair’s “The Jungle,” a book that also, incidentally, set her on the path to a beef-free lifestyle.
-After a brief foray into journalism, which included a stint at CNN’s Washington bureau during the 1996 presidential election, she turned to a career in graphic design.
-A designer for more than 10 years now, she still has mixed feelings about Helvetica.
-Joanna has a passion for the free press and believes in the power of community journalism.
+After a brief foray into cable news journalism, which included a stint at CNN’s Washington bureau during the 1996 presidential election, she served as a reporter for a weekly newspaper in a bedroom community north of Boston where she met co-founder Frank Carini.
+Joanna moonlights as a graphic designer and has mixed feelings about Helvetica.
+She has a passion for the free press and believes in the power of community journalism.

 Bonnie Phillips, editor